simonthum/ical2org/README.md

 Neat, huh?
 No syncing issues - just edit the origin source.
-Of course this requires a REST-savy web interface, so I've commented out that part in the default templates.
+Of course this requires a REST-savvy web interface, so I've commented out that part in the default templates.

 ### Notes